cbednarski/huddoc/README.md

 # huddoc

 huddoc is a chrome extension that allows you to superimpose information over your website.
-It's intended to show additional contextual information to an organization's internal staff to aid in routing site issues and generally understanding how a website is composed.
+It's intended to show additional contextual information to an organization's internal staff to aid in routing site issues and generally understanding how a website is composed. "huddoc" is a portmanteau of "heads-up display" and "documentation".

 ## Goals / Features